Segmentation Marketing: Facing Reality When It Comes To Typing Segments

 Segmentations remain one of the most popular types of quantitative research studies, and when done right, they have the potential to transform an organization’s marketing strategy, especially from a product or brand portfolio perspective.

 Segmentations remain one of the most popular types of quantitative research studies, and when done right, they have the potential to transform an organization’s marketing strategy, especially from a product or brand portfolio perspective.
-As part of our extensive work on developing Kelton’s Segmentation Journey approach, the Kelton team has revisited one of the trickier aspects of segmentation studies – development of the typing tool.
+As part of our extensive work on developing Kelton’s Segmentation Journey approach, the Kelton team has revisited one of the trickier aspects of a segmentation strategy – development of the typing tool.

 As Orme and Johnson have succinctly defined, a typing tool is “an abbreviated set of questions for classifying new respondents into existing segments.”
 This sounds straight forward in theory but represents a number of formidable challenges in reality, many of which have recently become more prominent given the growing demand for the integration of (survey-based) segmentation schemes into client databases, especially in a Big Data environment.
 During the course of the many segmentation studies we work on, we are constantly exposed to these challenges and do unfortunately encounter unrealistic expectations regarding what a typing tool can do and what it can’t.
 In fact, clients are often surprised to discover that their typing tool needs – presumably a non-sexy formality and handled via some quick “back-end statistics” – have the potential to completely change the overall design of a segmentation study.